Islandora/islandora_checksum_checker/README.txt

 admin/islandora/checksum_checker and indicate the datastreams you want to have checked.

-Also, this module implements hook_cron() to populate a Drupal Queue API queue of items to check.
+This module implements hook_cron() to populate a Drupal Queue API queue of items to check.
 No configuration is required other than making sure you are running cron on your Islandora site.
+However, if you have objects in your repository that are not viewable by the Drupal anonymous user, cron will not work as Drupal 7's cron runs as that user.
+In this case, you should use the included drush script to populate and process the
+queue:

+  drush --user=fedoraAdmin run-islandora-checksum-queue

+Running this script as a Linux cron job will serve the same purpose as using Drupal's cron.
+Be sure to select this option in the module's admin settings (of course, you need to set up the cron job as well).

 Author/maintainer
 =================